Anti-Inflammatory Diet Plan →

 4. Breakfast on the go.
 No-bake fig bars are great when you need to eat on the run.
 You can run with a naturally sweet chocolate bar for breakfast.
 There is nothing wrong with this idea!

-Just as delicious as my blueberry carrot cake bars, but these have CHOCOLATE in them!
+Just as delicious as my blueberry carrot cake bars, but these have chocolate in them!
 They are balanced with macro nutrients and super filling.

 Close up view no bake chocolate cashew fig bars topped with fig pieces, toasted coconut and chocolate chips.

-Nutritional Information
+Ingredients & Nutritional Information

-Combining dried Turkish figs with dark chocolate, coconut, and cashew create one heck of a power bar!
+Combining dried Turkish figs with dark chocolate, coconut, and cashew create one heck of a power bar with healthy fats, fiber, and a hefty amount of antioxidants!

 When figs are dried, their health benefits and nutrients INCREASE!